alexkahan/sportrefpy/README.md

 beard = NBAPlayer('James Harden')
 beard.career_totals(stats=['PTS', 'G'])
 ```
 - _stats_ is None by default.
-If provide, it must be a list even if only using 1.
+If provided, it must be a list even if only using 1.

 ## Compare players stat totals
 ```python